flesler/parallel/README.md

--p, --pipe              Spread input lines to jobs via their stdin --bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 [default 0] -v, --verbose           Output additional information to stderr -s, --shell             Wrap command with shell (supports escaped pipes, redirection, etc.) [experimental] --help              Print this message and exit --version           Print the comand version and exit
+-p, --pipe              Spread input lines to jobs via their stdin --bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 [default 0] --timeout <secs>        If the command runs longer than secs it gets killed with SIGTERM [default 0] -v, --verbose           Output timing information to stderr -s, --shell             Wrap command with shell (supports escaped pipes, redirection, etc.) [experimental] --help              Print this message and exit --version           Print the comand version and exit